catielynncodes/Tour-Guide-of-Tomodachi-Life/README.md

 -ViewPager

 You are welcome to use this code as a *reference* for your project, but please no plagiarism!
-Do not submit this project or a very slightly altered version and call it yours.